GongSakura/donot-forget/docs/shell/variable.md

 <br/>

 ### Assign
-To assign plain text, simply using **double quote**, or without quote.
+To assign plain text, simply use the **double quote**, or without quotes.
 ```bash showLineNumbers
 v="Hi, do not forget!"
 v1=Hi